Donald Trump Will Be Impeached, Predicts Professor Allan Litchman

 Apart from famous professor Allan Lichtman, there are other psychologists who have predicted that the sitting president will “collapse within a year.”

-According to a daily column by Stu Bykofsky for Philly.com, there are two possible ways that will somehow short his term as the president of the United States.
+According to a daily column by Stu Bykofsky for Philly.com, there are two possible ways that might shorten his term as the president of the United States.

-According to the columnist, a possibility of Donald Trump leaving the office is when the president will realize that he cannot do everything he wishes for and as Stu says, “where’s the fun in running the entire circus if someone takes away your top hat and whip?”

 In his research, Stu talked with John K. Wilson, the author of President Trump Unveiled: Exposing the Bigoted Billionaire.
 According to the author, “The statistics say that a 70-and-a-half-year-old man has about an 11 percent chance of dying in the next four years.”

-Apart from this, famous political psychologist predicted that Donald Trump will collapse within his first year.
+Apart from this, a famous political psychologist predicted that Donald Trump will collapse within his first year.

 “His extreme narcissistic personality — which is now being challenged daily, will be crushed,” Rossi added.